Skip to main content

 Experienced Scientists & Strategists

-With more than 400 years of experience working in or in support of the DOD, NSRI's leadership team is dedicated, knowledgeable and ready to act.
+With hundreds of years of experience working in or in support of the DOD, NSRI's leadership team is dedicated, knowledgeable and ready to act.

 Leadership

-With more than 400 years of experience working in or in support of the DOD, NSRI's leadership team is dedicated, knowledgeable and ready to act.
+With hundreds of years of experience working in or in support of the DOD, NSRI's leadership team is dedicated, knowledgeable and ready to act.

 NSRI collaborates with a multidisciplinary network of experienced University of Nebraska researchers who can help investigate and solve multiple defense-related challenges.